git-masi/sportradar-challenge/README.md

 The project also borrows ideas from onion architecture/ports and adaptors and the Go programming language.

+You will note that this project makes use of function "hoisting".
+This can be somewhat controversial but note that in general files follow this structure:

+- types
+- most important function or functions (example: entry points into a service)
+- implementation details

 ### Key points

 - Be mindful of side effects and push them to the edge of the application (e.g. DB queries and API calls)